Alchme/ArtemisPower-NESRevival-Power-Module/README.md

 ![image](https://raw.githubusercontent.com/Alchme/AtremisPower-NESRevival-Power-Module/main/ReadmeSources/Newest%20Revision%20of%202.1d%20RCA%20Classic%20Acceptable.png)

+-> These are the current available V2.1e Modules.
+More to come soon~!

 =-=-=-=-=-=-About the Project-=-=-=-=-=-=

 The original NES Power Module is very noisy.
 The Power Traces cross eachother and the ground home path is messy.